-In 1964, a brash new pro boxer, fresh from his olympic gold medal victory, explodes on to the scene, Cassius Clay.
+In 1964, a brash new pro boxer, fresh from his Olympic gold medal victory, explodes on to the scene, Cassius Clay.
 Bold and outspoken, he cuts an entirely new image for African Americans in sport with his proud public self confidence with his unapologetic belief that he is the greatest boxer of all time.
 To his credit, he sets out to prove that with his highly agile and forceful style soon making him a formidable boxer who soon claims the heavyweight championship.
-His personal life is no less noteworthy with his allegiance to the Nation of Islam, his friendship with the controversial Malcolm X and his abandonment of his slave name in favour of Muhammad Ali stirring up controversy.
+His personal life is no less noteworthy with his allegiance to the Nation of Islam, his friendship with the controversial Malcolm X and his abandonment of his slave name in favor of Muhammad Ali stirring up controversy.
 Yet, at the top of his game, both Ali's personal and professional lives face the ultimate test with the military draft rules are changed, making him eligible for military induction during the Vietnam War.
 Despite the fact that he could easily agree to a sweetheart deal that would have meant an easy tour of ...Written by

-Kenneth Chisholm <email@example.com>
+Kenneth Chisholm (email@example.com)

-In the early '60s section of the film Clay refers to a member of the Beatles ('John Lennon' we presume) as "the one with the glasses".
-Lennon seldom wore his glasses in public (though there are a few studio photos), and was certainly not famous for them, until 1967.
-It is possible however that Lennon would have been wearing his thick-rimmed black glasses when the Beatles met Clay during their first visit to the U.S. in February 1964, then removed them for the publicity shots taken during that visit.
+In the early 1960s section of the film, Cassius Clay refers to a member of the Beatles as "the one with the glasses."
+Before 1967, John Lennon seldom wore his glasses in public (though he wore them in a few studio photos), and he was certainly not famous for them.
+When The Beatles first came to the U.S. in February 1964, Lennon could have worn his thick-rimmed black glasses when the band met Clay, then removed them for publicity shots.
 See more »

 5 of 5 people found this review helpful.